 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests the cause of the watery eyes and the tests that may need to be done (see Table 6: Some Causes and Features of Watery Eyes).

 Doctors ask whether the person has

 Doctors then do a physical examination.
 The physical examination focuses on the face, particularly the eyes and nose.
 Doctors look for tears running down the cheek.
 They examine the eyelids, the puncta, and the area at the inner corners of the eyes.
-They also examine the surface of the eye with a slit lamp to examine the eye under high magnification.
+They also examine the surface of the eye with a slit lamp to examine the eye under high magnification (Fig. 2: What Is a Slit Lamp?).
 The nose is examined for congestion, blockages, pus, discharge, and bleeding.

 |PrintOpen table in new window

 Doctors can usually determine the cause based on the results of the history and physical examination.
 Testing is often unnecessary.
 If testing is needed, the person usually is referred to an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders).

 Some tests are done in the ophthalmologist's office.
 Doctors may insert a small probe into the punctum and sometimes the canaliculus to try to detect blockage.
 They may also gently flush fluid through the canaliculus to see whether the fluid drains into the nose as it should.

 Imaging tests and procedures (imaging of the tear ducts, computed tomography [CT], or examination of the inside of the nose with a flexible viewing tube [nasal endoscopy]) are sometimes done.